muhammadsufyanzafar/portfolio/README.md

 - Contact form with validation and EmailJS integration
 - Animated "Back to Top" button and dynamic navigation highlighting
 - Mobile-friendly layout and dynamic mobile menu
-- Connecte with Google Analytics
+- Connected with Google Analytics

 ---